dsjove/3DPrinterCam/README.md

 # 3DPrinterCam
-Low budget and simple ESP32-CAM 3DPrinter Camera
+Low budget and simple ESP32-CAM 3DPrinter Camera to make time-lapse videos.

 I have recently purchased a Prusa MK4 printer.
 It does not have a camera.
 I do not wish to bring in OctoPrint given the printer is already WIFI enabled and has an extra USB port.
 The code and hardware for this project should work with any printer vendor.